 After one year, Gerrard learns that his employer wrongfully withheld his meal breaks for 52 weeks.
 Gerrard files a lawsuit against his employer for denying lunch breaks as required by California labor laws.
 If Gerrard is successful in his lawsuit, Gerrard’s employer would owe Gerrard damages of 52 hours at his regular salary--one hour for each of the 52 lunch breaks Gerrard was denied.

 Call us for help…

-For questions about California workers’ lunch break rules and violations or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about California workers’ lunch break rules, the timeclock rules for hourly employees, or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.